edlins/libPCA9685/README.md

 FUNCTIONS

-        Most projects will only require the following three functions used in order to open an I2C bus, initialize a PCA9685 device, and begin setting PWM values.
+        Most projects will only require the first three functions below in order to open an I2C bus, initialize a PCA9685 device, and begin setting PWM values.
+The fourth function may be used to read the PWM values after an update as a sanity check.

         ----------------------------------------------------------------